irenatfh/CRSSANT/README.md

 ```
 CRSSANT_path/CRSSANT reads.sam reference.fa reference.bed -r regions -g genes output
 ```
 where files `reads.sam`, `reference.fa`, and `reference.bed` include paths to the files reads, reference sequence and reference gene files, respectively, and `output` is the path/location where outputs should be written.
-See below for how to specify regions and genes using the `-r` and `-g` flags.
+See below for how to specify regions and genes using the optional `-r` and `-g` flags.
+Users may also specify a chimeric reads file using the optional `-c` flag.

 To perform the CRSSANT analysis pipeline on all rRNA regions and genes, run:
 ```